DHTMLX/docs-kanban/docs/api/methods/js_kanban_unselectcard_method.md

 	columns,
 	cards
 });
-// unselect the card whth the 1 ID board.unselectCard({ id: 1 });
+// unselect the card with the 1 ID board.unselectCard({ id: 1 });
 ```